stefanpetschinka/ai-visibility-evidence-model/README.md

 The AI Visibility Evidence Model is a reference model that orders the publisher-side factors behind AI visibility by strength of evidence.
 It defines five factors: Topical Relevance, Machine Access, Entity Consistency, Extractability and Independent Corroboration, and assigns each a documented evidence grade based on peer-reviewed research, controlled preprints and official platform documentation.

 The model exists because the field still lacks a concise publisher-side reference that maps the main actionable factors to explicit evidence grades and primary sources.
-Every factor in the model carries its grade and its sources, so every statement on this page can be checked against the primary literature listed in the source register below.
+Every factor in the model carries its grade and its sources, so every statement on this page can be checked against the original studies and official documentation listed below.

 ## 02 Purpose and Boundary